 In addition to the problems above, there was an issue while scraping Facebook images for “eSocialMedia” and “eMemes” classes: If you attempt to scrape images while you are not logged into Facebook, then after a while, the image URLs’ queries used in each post you see are altered so that only part of the image is sent to reduce server overload on Facebook’s Content Delivery Network (FBCDN).
 This can be seen in Figure 24, thus images retrieved from such URLs are center cropped as can be seen in Figure 25.
 Also in Figure 26, and you can see that if you are logged into Facebook while scraping, then the URLs appear such that the whole image is loaded.
-But by the time this insight was discovered, several of the Facebook pages that were used to fetch the images were unfortunately taken down, so the following cleaning procedure took place:
+But by the time this insight was discovered, several of the Facebook pages that were used to fetch the images were unfortunately taken down.

+Therefore, the following cleaning procedure took place:

 For images in “eMemes”, they were left out, as most of the time, the main essential content remained in the image, as can be seen in Figure 27.